alx-rg/ARCHIVE-CS-2-Tweet-Generator/ReadMe.md

 |  12   | Thursday, December 7  | Parsing & Tokenization     |

-## Repository Setup Instructions
+## Setup Instructions

-Please follow [these instructions](Setup.md) exactly to set up your fork of this repository.
+If you wanted to run this on your own machine, the instructions would go here: (But right now that's not really an option, sorry mate.)